C.J. Cron Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Cardinals rank 14th in baseball in home runs surrendered (12 total, 1.1 per game).

-- Mikolas (0-1) takes the mound for the Cardinals to make his third start this season.
+- Flaherty (1-1) makes the start for the Cardinals, his third of the season.

-- His most recent appearance was on Wednesday against the Atlanta Braves, when the righty tossed six innings, surrendering five earned runs while allowing nine hits.
+- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he tossed five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.